 It’s important to store your food to keep it safe.
 Nobody wants animals to get into their food, and nobody wants to get food poisoning because their rations spoiled after being stored wrong.

-Investing in a heavily insulated cooler will not only help keep your food cold for longer.
+Investing in a heavily insulated camping cooler will not only help keep your food cold for longer.
 It also helps minimize your need to purchase fresh ice or refreeze ice packs to refresh the cooler.
 The best camping coolers come with a higher price tag, so take into consideration how long you plan on staying remote when making your decision.

 If your cargo space allows it, consider one cooler for food items with more sensitive temperature needs, such as milk, eggs and meat.
 Pack another for items you only want to stay cold or plan to access regularly — think drinks or quick eat options.
+You may even invest in an outdoor refrigerator, especially if you’re using an RV.

 Plastic Bags and Tupperware